 The 2-step verification methods include using an authenticator app or having a code sent by text message to your accounts verified phone number.

-While account names and passwords may be accessed due to client error, clients are much less likely to also lose their mobile phones, which dramatically reduces the effects of theft due to client security failures.
+While account names and passwords may be accessed due to client error, clients are much less likely to lose their mobile phones, which dramatically reduces the effects of theft due to client security failures.

 Clients have the option of storing some or all of their digital assets in a separate ‘vault’ wallet that has additional optional security features and a fixed 48 hour waiting period for all withdrawals.